 |Additional funding offered||Research Training Support Grant (RTSG) for three years for full-time students (pro rata for part-time students).
 An overseas fieldwork allowance (if applicable).|

 ESRC studentships are highly competitive, candidates should have an excellent academic background in the social sciences, holding a 1st or strong upper 2nd class degree; applications from those also holding a relevant research training Masters degree (or an equivalent background in research training) will be considered for a +3 award.

 Full awards (fees plus maintenance stipend) are open to UK Nationals and EU students who can satisfy UK residency requirements.

-Short-listed applicants will be invited for an interview, which is expected to take place in late February/ early March 2019.
+Short-listed applicants will be invited for an interview, which is expected to take place in mid-June 2019.
 After the interview, a final short-list of applicants will be put forward to the ESRC Wales DTP Doctoral Panel at which final decisions with regard to studentship awards will be made.
-Successful applicants can expect to hear by mid-April 2019.
+Successful applicants can expect to hear by mid-July 2019.

 In the funding section of your application, please select "I will be applying for a scholarship / grant" and specify that you are applying for advertised funding from the ESRC.